Wilhelm Ebel

 Wilhelm Ebel (7 June 1908 – 22 June 1980) was a scholar of Early Germanic law, known for editing and translating a number of law codes.
-During the Third Reich he was a committed Nazi, with military, administrative, and research service in the SS, and his academic career was interrupted by imprisonment after the end of World War II.
+During the Third Reich, he was a committed Nazi, with military, administrative, and research service in the SS.
+His academic career was interrupted by imprisonment after the end of World War II.

 Life and career

 Ebel was born in Garsuche, East Prussia (now an outlying district of Jelcz-Laskowice, in Poland).
 His father's family were Russian migrants; his mother's family hailed from Switzerland.
 He did his Abitur in 1927 in Rößel (now Reszel, also in Poland), and studied law, history, and philology at the University of Königsberg and Heidelberg University.
 Ebel completed his Habilitation at the University of Bonn in 1935 and after working as a docent at the Universities of Marburg, Königsberg and Rostock, received his first professorial appointment at Rostock in 1938.
-He spent most of his career at the University of Göttingen, where he began work in April 1939 and in October of the same year succeeded Herbert Oskar Meyer as professor of German legal history, civil and mercantile law, agricultural and privatization law.
+He spent most of his career at the University of Göttingen, where he began work in April 1939 and in October of the same year succeeded Herbert Oskar Meyer as the professor of German legal history, civil and mercantile law, agricultural and privatization law.

 Nazi Party

-Ebel joined the Nazi Party shortly after they came to power, on 1 May 1933, was a local party official while in Bonn, and following his Habilitation joined the Association of Nazi Docents, where he was local leader.
+Ebel joined the Nazi Party shortly after they came to power, on 1 May 1933.
+He was a local party official while in Bonn.
+Following his Habilitation, he joined the Association of Nazi Docents, where he was local leader.
 Beginning in 1935, he was active in the Sicherheitsdienst, and in Rostock he worked for the Gau administration and represented the party on the law faculty.
 He worked as a scholar for both the Amt Rosenberg and, beginning in October 1938, the Ahnenerbe division of the SS.

 After the outbreak of war, he volunteered for the Waffen-SS and served with the Totenkopf division in the Battle of France, returning to Göttingen in August 1940.
 The following year, he joined the Allgemeine SS, where he was promoted to Untersturmführer.
 After another brief period of military service, he was assigned to the Führungshauptamt of the SS and then became division head for Indo-European and German legal history at the Rasse- und Siedlungshauptamt.
-From November 1941 on, he was chief of race and settlement for the Waffen-SS, and in October 1942 he became Ahnenerbe division leader for "Legal history of Germans in the East".
+From November 1941 onwards, he was chief of race and settlement for the Waffen-SS.
+In October 1942 he became Ahnenerbe division leader for "Legal history of Germans in the East".
 In 1943 he was promoted to Hauptsturmführer, after which he again returned to Göttingen.